Tamek: History

 In 1959, Tamek was the first producer of ready to eat food and stuffed vegetables in Turkey.
 Tamek's famous brown bottle fruit juice was created in their first plant in Demirtaş, Bursa in 1963.
 The first boiled and canned legume in Turkey were produced by TAMEK in 1974.
 In 1987, they started the production of several products in their Karacabey, Bursa plant.
 These included paste, canned foods, pea, jam, fruit concentrate and marmalade.
 Diabetic jam in Turkey was also first produced by TAMEK in 1992.
 In 1993, the first canned fruit juice was available in Turkey thanks to TAMEK.
-Production started in the plant at Kızıksa town of Manyas district in Balıkesir Province in 1994, where they started producing tomato paste, fruit concentrate, ketchup and mayonnaisee.
-The first paste packed in cardboard box was made available in Turkey by TAMEK in 2000.
+Production started in the plant at Kızıksa town of Manyas district in Balıkesir Province in 1994, where they started producing tomato paste, fruit concentrate, ketchup and mayonnaise.
+The first paste packed in a cardboard box was made available in Turkey by TAMEK in 2000.
 In 2001, TAMEK's first plant in Demirtaş was converted into a facility producing solely fruit juice.
 In 2002, the plant in Salihli of Manisa Province started production, and its products were paste, boiled food, ready to eat food, stuffed vegetables, canned okra and fruit concentrates.
 Also in 2002, TAMEK sold the beverage brand Fruko. to PepsiCo.
 In 2005, the first 'Body Sleeve' packaging was used in ketchup and mayonnaise.
 In 2006, TAMEK started production of Turkey's first additive-free and preservative-free products.
 In 2014, TAMEK was the first user of Crystal Tetrapacks for their fruit juices in Turkey.
 In 2017, TAMEK started to produce their fruit juice on their signature brown bottles again.